-Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears dreadful sound; drip... drip... drip.
-They look over to see the cat licking at a puddle that's gradually forming on the dining room floor.
+Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching a movie, when they notice that dreadful sound; drip... drip... drip.
+They turn their head to see the dog licking at a puddle that's gradually forming on the dining room floor.
 In a flash: Worry, stress, and that ”oh brother!” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Nope – the air conditioning equipment may be frozen.
-This can strike anywhere, from Saint Charles to Timbuktu, regardless of summer heat.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+No – the air conditioning equipment may be frozen.
+This can strike anywhere, from Saint Charles to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
+The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Saint Charles area home.
 The two main reasons why the evaporator coil may freeze:

 - The restriction of the system’s airflow